Sign up to the Panic Attack Recovery Newsletter

 There has been much discussion over magnesium in relation to panic attacks but is often difficult to separate fact from fiction.
-Hopefully this posting will be of assistance to you but I think it’s important to begin with calcium.
+Hopefully this posting will be of assistance to you.

 Calcium for Panic Attacks